ppalaupuigdevall/eio_hub/README.md

 To get the temperature from this burst, one must do:
     1. Get integer part and substract 20:   0x1E = 30 --> 30 - 20 = 10
-    2. Get decimal part, divide it by 1000 (to get decimals) and add it to the integer part:
+    2. Get decimal part, divide it by 1000 (to get decimals) and add it to the integer part: 0x0199 = 409 --> 409/1000 = 0.409
+    3. Add it to the integer part to recover the original temperature: 10.409 (as we need a resolution of 0.5 we are safe)